 This kind of spasming, coupled with the resulting scar-tissue collagen binding around the nerves running through a limb, can trigger a constant pain signal in the brain and further hinder muscle performance.
 The body's natural electric current in the area is reduced, which means circulation and muscle recruitment is also reduced.

-The key concept of the entire healing process can be reduced to:
+A key concept of the entire healing process can be reduced to:

-NERVES CONTROL MUSCLES; MUSCLES CONTROL BONES.
+NERVES CONTROL MUSCLES.
+MUSCLES CONTROL BONES.
+BONES FORM JOINTS.

 Treat and lengthen the nerves innervating the muscles of an injured limb, and the muscles will receive amplified signals for release and healing.
 If the muscles release on that injured limb, the bones of that limb will house the joints correctly: the joints will be free to release and open to their natural, correct positions.